Skip to content

 Clear small debts and loans

-• Removing monthly commitments directly improves affordability
+• Clearing a monthly commitment directly improves affordability

 • Pay off the smallest debts first to free up cash flow